-My hibernation research
+Our hibernation research

-Together with Drs.
-Hannah Carey and Fariba Assadi-Porter, I explore the metabolism of torpor using the 13-lined ground squirrel, Ictidomys tridecemlineatus, a North American squirrel that is among the most extreme of hibernating mammals.
+We explore the metabolism of torpor using the 13-lined ground squirrel, Ictidomys tridecemlineatus, a North American squirrel that is among the most extreme of hibernating mammals.
 Specifically, we investigate how the squirrel’s gut microbiome—the population of microbial species that live in its intestine—influences the metabolism of torpor.
 There are two reasons we believe the microbiome may influence torpor: first, the gut microbiome is known to influence the host’s physiology in various ways, including expanding their metabolic capabilities; second, the squirrel’s microbiome sees massive changes in microbial abundance and species diversity over the hibernation season due to long-term fasting and large temperatures swings.
 Gut microbes affect host physiology by producing chemicals called metabolites that the host absorbs.
 The metabolites are the products of microbial metabolism and vary among microbial species.
 Therefore, because these species change over the hibernation season, so too do the metabolites that are made available to the squirrel.
 These different metabolites may influence the squirrel’s metabolism in different ways.